-$^{^1\}text{R}$ demo scripts named Describing_visualizing, Similarities and Event_sequences are in the demo directory of the package tree and can be run by means of the demo(), for instance demo("Describing_visualizing",package="TraMineR") for the first one.
+1R demo scripts named Rendering, Seqdist and Events are in the demo directory of the package tree and can be run by means of the demo(), for instance demo("Describing_visualizing",package="TraMineR") for the first one.

-- R runs under several OS including Linux, MacOS X, Unix and Windows.
+- Since TraMineR is developed in R, it takes advantage of many already optimized procedures of R as well as of its powerful graphics capabilities. - R runs under several OS including Linux, MacOS X, Unix and Windows.
 A same R program runs unmodified under all operating systems2.
 The same is indeed true for R-packages and hence for TraMineR. - TraMineR features a unique set of procedures for analysing and visualizing sequence data, such as - handling a large number of state and time stamped event sequence representations, simple functions for transforming to and from different formats; - individual sequence summaries and summaries of sequence sets; - selecting and displaying the most frequent sequences or subsequences; - various metrics for evaluating distances between sequences; - aggregated and index plots of sets of sequences. - Specific TraMineR functions can be combined in a same script with any of the numerous basic statistical procedures of R as well as with those of any other R-package.